 The Parliament of Portugal declared a climate emergency on 7 June 2019, the Canadian House of Commons followed on 17 June 2019, and the French parliament a climate emergency on 27 June 2019.
 Argentina followed on 17 July 2019.

 On the list below are only included jurisdictions that have passed a binding motion declaring a climate emergency.
 As such, the non-binding motion instigated by UK Labour, for example, is not included in this data.
 Typical resolutions include setting up a process to develop an action plan and report back to council within three to six months.

-In Australia, where the climate emergency declaration mobilisation and petition was launched in May 2016, 22 jurisdictions representing roughly two million people and 8.3 per cent of the population have declared a climate emergency: 12 in New South Wales, 6 in Victoria, 3 in Western Australia, 10 in New South Wales, 3 in South Australia, 2 in Tasmania, 1 in Queensland, 1 in Northern Territory, and also the government of the Australian Capital Territory, based in the capital Canberra, and South Australia’s Upper House.
-More than 100 candidates in the 18 May federal election had signed the Climate Emergency Declaration petition.
+In Australia, where the climate emergency declaration mobilisation and petition was launched in May 2016, 27 jurisdictions representing roughly 2.8 million people and 11 per cent of the population have declared a climate emergency: 12 in New South Wales, 6 in Victoria, 3 in Western Australia, 3 in South Australia, 2 in Tasmania, 1 in Queensland, 1 in Northern Territory, and also the government of the Australian Capital Territory, based in the capital Canberra, and South Australia’s Upper House.
+More than 100 candidates in the 18 May 2019 federal election had signed the Climate Emergency Declaration petition.

 These are the overall figures, according to population statistics available via the Internet:

 Map of Swedish municipalities – which visualises the status of each, including those who end up voting against declaring a climate emergency.

 This data compilation was initiated by Philip Sutton.
 Various lists are being updated independently, including:

 » CEDAMIA’s list in chronological order (Adelaide, Australia):